 In 1990 we officially became the Fraser Valley Child Development Centre.
-During this decade the Ministry of Health began making greater investments in community based therapy services for children and we expanded greatly with more than 45 staff serving over 1,000 children and their families.
+During this decade the Ministry of Health began making greater investments in community based therapy services for children and we expanded greatly with more than 100 staff serving over 3,600 children and their families annually.

-Today FVCDC is known as a leader in child development services provide by over 100 staff with a diverse array of skills and expertise.
-We are a community based organization providing innovative, accessible, inclusive and family centered services to 2,600 children and their families annually throughout the Fraser Valley.
+Today FVCDC is known as a leader in child development services provided by over 100 staff with a diverse array of skills and expertise.
+We are a community based organization providing innovative, accessible, inclusive and family centered services to 3,600 children and their families annually throughout the Fraser Valley.
 We are “Helping Kids Shine”.

 The Board of Directors and the Senior Management team are committed to conducting the organizations business ethically and in accordance with the highest standards of governance.

 We are dedicated to strengthening the well-being, growth and participation of children, youth and their families through innovative evidence-based child development services.

 A world where all people are welcomed to participate meaningfully in family and community life.